-(a) Any information, plans, or reports submitted to DOEE as required by §§ 3519.2, 3519.5, 3519.6, 3519.7, and 3519.8;
+(a) Any information, plans, or reports submitted to DOEE as required by §§ 3519.2, 3519.5, 3519.6, and 3519.8;

-(b) The most recent complete and accurate District Benchmark Results and Compliance Report as required under § 3513 of this chapter for the building; and
+(b) The most recent complete and accurate District Benchmark Results and Compliance Report as required under §§ 3513 through 3516 of this chapter; and

 (c) Information describing any progress toward meeting the energy performance requirements as applicable under § 3518.

+3519.14 If ownership of a building covered by § 3517.13 is transferred during a Compliance Cycle, the buyer shall notify DOEE of the transfer or sale within sixty (60) days after the completion of closing.

 3520 BUILDING ENERGY PERFORMANCE EXEMPTIONS AND COMPLIANCE DELAYS

-3520.1 A building owner may apply through the Online BEPS Portal for an exemption from or delay in compliance with the performance and procedural requirements specified in § 3518 and § 3519.
+3520.1 A building owner may apply for DOEE approval through the Online BEPS Portal for an exemption from, or delay of, compliance with the performance and procedural requirements specified in § 3518 and § 3519.

-3520.2 A building owner seeking an exemption or delay shall submit a request describing the exemption or delay sought and the reason the exemption or delay is being requested.
-The request shall include documentation that substantiates the basis for the request, such as financial information, deeds, building and construction permits, technical reports, invoices, or other proper documentation.
+3520.2 A building owner seeking an exemption or delay shall submit a request describing the exemption or delay sought, and the reason(s) the exemption or delay is being requested.
+The request shall include documentation that substantiates the basis for the request, such as financial information, deeds, building and construction permits, technical reports, invoices, or other documentation that supports the request being sought.

+3520.3 An exemption may be granted only if the building owner demonstrates to the satisfaction of DOEE, based upon the documentation presented, that the building is completely demolished prior to the beginning of the applicable Compliance Cycle or during the Compliance Cycle.

-3520.3 An exemption or delay may be granted only if the building owner demonstrates to the satisfaction of DOEE, based upon the documentation presented, that the building meets one or more of the criteria in §§ 3520.4 or 3520.6.
+3520.4 A delay may be granted only if the building owner demonstrates to the satisfaction of DOEE, based upon the documentation presented, that the building meets at least one of the criteria specified in § 3520.7

-3520.4 DOEE shall grant an exemption from the performance and procedural requirements specified in § 3518 and § 3519 for a building that is completely demolished immediately prior to the beginning of the applicable Compliance Cycle or during the Compliance Cycle.
+3520.5 DOEE shall grant a delay in compliance from the performance and procedural requirements specified in § 3518 and § 3519 for up to three (3) years upon a showing of good cause for delay as specified in § 3520.7.

-3520.5 DOEE shall grant a delay in compliance from the performance and procedural requirements specified in § 3518 and § 3519 for up to three (3) years upon a showing of good cause by the applicant that one or more of the circumstances in § 3520.6 exist.
-For qualifying affordable housing buildings, DOEE may grant a delay in compliance of more than three (3) years.
+3520.6 For qualifying affordable housing buildings, DOEE may grant a delay in compliance of more than three (3) years upon a showing of good cause for delay as specified in § 3520.7.

-3520.6 For a property to owner to demonstrate good cause for granting a delay of compliance under § 3520.5, the property owner must provide substantial evidence that meeting the requirements of § 3518.1 is practically infeasible, including for any of the following reasons:
+3520.7 For a building owner to demonstrate good cause for granting a delay of compliance under § 3520.5 or § 3520.6, the building owner must provide substantial evidence that one or more of the following circumstances exist and that the circumstance(s) make meeting the requirements of § 3518.1 by the end of the Compliance Cycle practically infeasible:

 (a) Financial distress;